LinogeFly/twitch-language-filter/NOTES.md

 router.targetState.routerJs.activeTransition.targetName;
 ```
 Beautiful isn't it? :) Took me quite a bit of time to find that property.
 Now let's rewrite `allowed-url.js` module compleatelly so LanguageBar and Interceptor will be analyzing Ember routes instead of URLs.

-## Twitch.api._ajax instead of Twitch.api.get

-It turned you that `Twitch.api.get` is not always get called to load streams.
-On some pages, for example on [Random](https://www.twitch.tv/directory/random) page, `Twitch.api._ajax` gets called instead.
-It seems that all requests go through `Twitch.api._ajax` even those that are coming to `Twitch.api.get` first.
-So `Twitch.api._ajax seems` to be a better place to attach the interceptor and then modify only specific requests.